-SYNC jack of the oscilloscope; it is generally undesirable to use internal sync for two reasons.
+Another method of synchronization is used in most applications.
+The synchronizing signal is applied to the oscilloscope rather than to the switching unit.
+This signal can be obtained from one or the other of the input signals, and the switching frequency is then adjusted to give the least confusion when viewing the two traces.
+The synchronizing signal is applied to the EXT SYNC jack of the oscilloscope; it is generally undesirable to use internal sync for two reasons.
 If internal sync is used, the oscilloscope attempts to synchronize with both input signals to the switch and with the switching waveform itself.
 This makes synchronization uncertain, and a distorted pattern usually results.
 The second reason is that true phase relationship between input signals will not be maintained.

-High switching rates have the disadvantage of requiring an oscilloscope of wide response in order to secure the best waveform, because the input signals are superimposed upon a signal that is essentially a square wave.
+High switching rates have the disadvantage of requiring an oscilloscope of wide response in order to secure the best waveform, because the input signals are superimposed on a signal that is essentially a square wave.
 It is commonly known that a square wave of high frequency requires a wide-band amplifier for accurate reproduction.

-If the gains of amplifiers 1 and 2 are reduced to zero, the output of the electronic switch will be a square wave (as shown in Fig. 7-17).
+If the gains of amplifiers 1 and 2 are reduced to zero, the output of the electronic switch will be a square wave (as shown in Fig. 7-18).
 As the gains of the amplifiers are increased, the two input signals will appear superimposed on the upper and lower portions of the square wave.
 Proper selection of the switching frequency will cause both traces to appear continuous, one above the other.
-A control, variously called BALANCE, AXIS SHIFT, POSITIONING, or the like, provides for separation or merging of the two traces on base lines.
-This is illustrated in Figs. 7-18A and B. Thus, two waveforms can be displayed, one directly above the other, or they can be caused to merge into one trace for more exact comparison.
+A control, variously called BALANCE, AXIS SHIFT, POSITION-ING, or the like, provides for separation or merging of the two traces on base lines.
+This is illustrated in Fig. 7-19.
+Thus, two waveforms can be displayed, one directly above the other, or they can be caused to merge into one trace for more exact comparison.